-Anonymous donation kick-starts party season
+Inclosure boundary blunder

 in Local People 0

-HASLEMERE, apart from being weighted down by turkey and mince pies, were also depleted for the annual Christmas match against Midhurst, played in front of the Ruins at Cowdray Park.
-Nevertheless, it was a hard-hitting and entertaining match for the large crowd.
-Midhurst used their numerical advantage to run in six tries to Haslemere’s three.
+GRAYSHOTT Cricket Club have started their winter indoor coaching programme at Amesbury School, Hindhead.

-in Rugby 0
+in Cricket 0